 The Third Chance for Pets program transfers animals from overcrowded shelters where they may have limited chances for adoption, and brings them to the center for a chance at finding their forever home.
 Over the years the program has expanded to include rescuing animals from hoarders and disaster situations.
 Since these animals come from outside of Irvine, their care is partially funded through donations.
 Why the name Third Chance?
 Their first home was their first chance, the shelter they were brought to was their second chance, and the center is their Third Chance.

 The Center occasionally receives animals that have been injured, neglected or need additional medical treatment.
 The Enhanced Care program funds the treatment these animals need to become healthy and adoptable.

 Foster parents provide temporary care for kittens, puppies, and baby rabbits in their own homes.
 This includes time, energy, and a quiet secure space away from any pets you may otherwise have.
-The Center will provide the training, supplies, food, and equipment that the foster animals need.
+The center will provide the training, supplies, food, and equipment that the foster animals need.

-We thank you for adopting your family member and being a part of the Irvine Animal Care Center family.
+We thank you for adopting and being a part of the Irvine Animal Care Center family.

 Pets for Vets

 The City of Irvine is proud to support the Pets for Vets Act, a state law that requires animal shelters to waive cat and dog adoption fees for military veterans.
 Learn more at irvineanimals.org/petsforvets.